Every athlete in the world aspires to hold some sort of record within their sport, but some are more difficult to break than others.

 Gareth Barry - Football

 Barry holds the record for the most Premier League appearances with an incredible 653.
 This is unlikely to be broken, especially with the number of injuries in modern football.
-The closest active player to the record is Liverpool’s James Milner, who played his 500th Premier League match over the weekend.
+The closest active player to the record is Liverpool’s James Milner, who has played in 504 Premier League games.

 Brett Favre - NFL